LuisFlavioOliveira/BullMarker/README.md

 # Bull Marker

 Bull Marker is a Stock Trading Game made using Python/Flask in the back-end, Jinja for the template engine, SQLite3 as DataBase and HTML/JS/CSS (Bootstrap) for the front-end.

-The web application provides registration/login for users and real time stock prices using IEX API.
-You can buy and sell stocks in real time and follow the up and down of the prices.
-Every user starts with $10.000,00 and it's up to him or her use that amount of money as they wish.
+The web application provides registration/login for users and real-time stock prices using IEX API.
+You can buy and sell stocks in real-time and follow the up and down of the prices.
+Every user starts with
+$10.000,00 and it's up to him or her use that amount of money as they wish.

 ## About